Q&A with Kristine Santa-Coloma Rohls: Chief People Officer

 Have you had any great mentors in your life?
 How have they influenced you?

 I have been blessed with incredible mentors.
-I found people and developed relationships with people who were willing to be honest with me and kick me in the rear when I needed it.
+I found people who were willing to be honest with me and kick me in the rear when I needed it.

-Early in my career, I would get self-righteous, up on my soap box.
-And I remember my mentors taking me aside and helping me understand what I might have been doing that really was not helpful as a leader.
-They helped me with my presence and self-control.
+Early in my career, my passion led me to get a bit self-righteous.
+I remember one of my mentors taking me aside and helping me understand what I might have been doing that really was not drawing people in.
+They helped me channel that passion to influence my colleagues rather than getting up on my soap box.

 I meet people today, especially senior women, who say they have never been given honest feedback or they’ve never had coaching.
 My mentors advocated for me to take advantage of coaching programs and outside leadership development programs, and it made all the difference with how I developed as a leader.